pojntfx/pojde/README.md

 - **Open**: Free/libre and open source software under the AGPL-3.0 license
 - **Versatile:** Supports multiple isolated instances on one host (for multi-user or multi-usecase support)
-- **Fast:** Small base image with optional modules for languages and tools
+- **Fast:** Minimal base image with optional modules for languages and tools
 - **Portable:** Runs on both Intel/AMD and ARM and requires Docker as the only dependency
 - **Lean**: Built on projects like [code-server](https://github.com/cdr/code-server) and [Jupyter Lab](http://jupyterlab.io/)